akto-api-security/tests-library/remediation/TIME_BASED_POSTGRESQLI.md

 ### Step 4: Implement a Web Application Firewall (WAF)
 A WAF can help to block SQL Injection attacks by inspecting the HTTP traffic and identifying suspicious patterns.

-### Step 5: Conduct Regular Security Audits
-Regularly conduct vulnerability and penetration testing to identify any security holes or misconfigurations.
-This can include both automated scans and manual checks.

-Note: The remediation steps should be tailored according to your specific needs and organizational standards.